Education in Nepal: Universities

 Nepal's first college was Tri-Chandra College, founded in 1918, and until 1985, Tribhuvan University was the country's only university.

+As of 2026, Nepal has 22 operational universities, consisting of 16 federal universities and 6 provincial universities.

 Medical colleges

 Medical education in Nepal is regulated by the Medical Council of Nepal.
 To be eligible for admission to MBBS courses in Nepalese medical colleges, students must pass the higher secondary examination in science.

 Medical education in Nepal is highly controversial as many qualified students are turned away in lieu of competitive marks.
-Corruption is rampant with schools accepting students based on connections to established figures or illicit donations, and the "hidden" tuition, as it's referred, is the additional cost of bribing officials in the education and healthy ministry with some students paying triple the tuition fees for enrollment.
+Corruption is rampant with schools accepting students based on connections to established figures or illicit donations, and the "hidden" tuition, as it's referred, is the additional cost of bribing officials in the education and health ministry with some students paying triple the tuition fees for enrollment.

 Dr. Govinda K.C. is a staunch supporter of medical education reform in Nepal and has long advocated to break the education "mafia" present in the system.